eclipse-opendut/opendut/doc/src/architecture/carl/peer/configuration-state-loop.md

 To instruct EDGAR what configuration it should roll out, we send it a `PeerConfiguration`, which is derived from these `Descriptors` and additional information that CARL may have.

-EDGAR reports back a `PeerState` to indicate how far along it is in rolling out this `PeerConfiguration`, as well as its general health.
+EDGAR reports back a `PeerConfigurationState` to indicate how far along it is in rolling out this `PeerConfiguration`, as well as its general health.

-This `PeerState` is then compared to the `PeerConfiguration` to determine what configuration tasks are still in progress.
+This `PeerConfigurationState` is then compared to the `PeerConfiguration` to determine what configuration tasks are still in progress.
 Along with the peer's general health information, this is then reported to LEA/CLEO in a PeerStatusReport.

 ![Illustration how Descriptors, Configuration, State and StatusReport are sent between programs.](img/peer-state-configuration.svg)